shameekagarwal/shameekagarwal.github.io/_posts/2023-09-24-docker-and-kubernetes.md

 - burstable - at least one container has limit / request defined, unequal limits and requests, etc
 - best effort - no resources are defined at all
 - we can view the qos assigned by kubernetes using `kubectl describe pod pod_name | grep QoS`
-- additional concept - priority classes are useful for e.g. when two pods have the same `qosClass`. we can run `k get priorityClasses` and then assign one of the values using `priorityClassName` under `spec` of the pod
+- additional concept - priority classes are useful for e.g. when two pods have the same `qosClass`. we can run `k get priorityClasses` and then assign one of the values using `priorityClassName` under `spec` of the pod. note that this concept is entirely different from qos, refer [documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass)

 ### Limit Ranges